AngeloFaella/AngeloFaella/README.md

 ![hader](GitHub_header.png)

 # Hi, I'm Angelo, Software Engineer 👋
 I'm a Software Engineer from Italy.
 I mainly deal with Android and Front-end development.
-Currently I'm trying to broaden my knowledge about Back-end development, Machine Learning and Data Science.
+Currently I'm trying to broaden my knowledge about Web development, mobile development and Data Science.
 When I'm not developing and building things, you can find me watching TV shows, writing an article, or running with my headphones.

 ## 🔭 What I’m currently working on
 * [Keypify](https://keypify.com): an offline password manager for Android.
 Get it on [Google Play](https://bit.ly/keypify)